Connect with the resources your community needs. Find workforce system data products and training materials.

 Overview of the Oklahoma Works program: A Blueprint for Success

 The Community Development Block Grant (CDBG) program enables rural Oklahoma communities to finance a variety of public infrastructure and economic improvements and helps promote job growth as a result of these improvements.

 Registration info for the 2017 Oklahoma Works Conference

 See the latest detailed labor market statistics for the state of Oklahoma.

-View a county-by-county map of Oklahoma’s eight workforce development boards.
+View a county-by-county map of Oklahoma’s seven workforce development boards.

 Locate your local Oklahoma Works Center and get help finding local employees who are ready to work for you.